Let’s start our day with a nice cup of guilt-free coffee.

-This is what SFbay is saying.
-Although they openly say that the family business is working hard to get them home compostable by 2020, which is great.
+This is what SF bay is saying.
+Although they openly say that the family business is working hard to get their home compostable by 2020, excellent.

 Commercially compostable means that our OneCups must be brought to a commercial composting site for disposal. ~ SFbay

-This is what you will find for any of the pods that claim to be 100% compostable.
-They are, but only if you have access to an industrial composting facility that can deal with them.
+This is what you will find for any pods that claim to be 100% compostable, and they are only compostable if you have access to an industrial composting facility that can deal with them.
 So, in other words, it’s greenwashing and designed to make the consumer feel better.

-Let’s see how they hold up when we compare the costs of coffee pods to lose coffee beans?
+Let’s see how they hold up when we compare coffee pods’ costs to loose coffee beans.